 How to Use Sunflower Oil in Your Skin Care Routine

-You may be wondering how to apply sunflower oil when using it for your skin.
+You may be wondering how to apply sunflower oil when using it for your face and skin.
 Here are some steps for how to easily incorporate sunflower oil into your daily routine:

 - Put a small amount of sunflower oil into your hand.
 A small eyedropper may be helpful to grab the right amount.

 - Gently massage the oil into your skin.